k3s — Lightweight Kubernetes

 - Waits for the node to be

-Ready - Reads the node token and saves it to
+Ready - Reads the node token (used to join agents)

 3. Fetch kubeconfig

-make kubeconfigFetches /etc/rancher/k3s/k3s.yaml from the master, replaces 127.0.0.1 with the public IP, and merges it into ~/.kube/config under the context name KUBECONFIG_CONTEXT.
+make kubeconfigFetches /etc/rancher/k3s/k3s.yaml from the server, replaces 127.0.0.1 with the public IP, and merges it into ~/.kube/config under the context name KUBECONFIG_CONTEXT.

 Uninstall